 This is a thank you to your school, teacher or careers adviser who helped you to get where you are now.

 Please fill in the fields below, which we will transform into a letter of thanks from you to them.

 All-through school (for example 3-18 years). - An all-through school covers junior and senior education.
 It may start at 3 or 4, or later, and continue through to 16 or 18.
 Some all-through schools set exams at 11 or 13 that pupils must pass to move on.

 What The Good Schools Guide saysThe sixth formers have their own department (revered and envied by the younger girls), no uniform, and recently refurbished lair complete with kitchen facilities, groovy furniture and a clock designed by the DT teacher.
 Sixth form girls love their freedom and being treated as equals, compliment the school on letting them organise charity events, discos, etc themselves.
 They are visibly...

-Since 2010, Mrs Christina Foord MA MPhil PGCE (40s), previously deputy head and head of boarding at St Catherine’s, Bramley.
+Since 2010, Mrs Christina Foord BA MPhil PGCE (40s), previously deputy head and head of boarding at St Catherine’s, Bramley.
 Prior to this she taught English and history in a number of schools including The Queen’s School, Chester.
-A passionate choral singer, she takes a keen interest in music of all sorts and is eager to provide her girls with opportunities to showcase their talents.
-Known throughout the school as being 'up for a challenge', she...
+She takes a keen interest in music and sport of all sorts and is eager to provide her girls with opportunities to showcase their talents.
+Known throughout the school as being 'up for a challenge', she recently abseiled...